thecointech/thecoin/docs/broker-database.md

           }

     + [Sell]: RandomID
+        // Record the InstructionPacket sent by the client
+        // to initiate this action.
+        - timestamp
+        - data: InstructionPacket
         + [events]: created-timestamp
           - timestamp
-          { // First entry in any sale
-            type: 'initial'
-            data: InstructionPacket
-          },
           { // Added before beginning transfer of any kind
             // The next event _must_ be either successful or
             // failed transfer.
 If not found, manual